-To me, that means more than having the physical daring that he had in becoming a bullfighter of legendary character and charism from an aristocratic upbringing.
+To me, that means more than having the physical daring.

-He went on to suggest that instead of organising societies for the prevention of cruelty to animals, they would do better to organise societies for the prevention of cruelty to men.
+He went on to suggest that instead of organising societies for the prevention of cruelty to animals, America would do better to organise societies for the prevention of cruelty to men.

 Mazzantini later became Deputy Mayor of Madrid, a Member of the Provincial Government, and Civil Governor of Guadalajara and Avila.